 Today I want to talk about the difference between an Attached vs Detached and Attached Single-Family Home Market.
 These are terms that are commonly used in zoning to determine the relationship between two buildings or the relationship between a building and a property line.

 This is important because depending on which category you are different codes may apply in different ways.
+Hope you read this article completely, you will definitely like it.

-So an attached building is a building that touches either two property lines or a is part of a group of buildings.
+So an attached building is a building that touches either two property lines or is part of a group of buildings.

 Detached doesn’t touch any property lines and does not touch another building.